 3. Enter the search terms (keywords) that you would like to track.
 You can enter as many different searches as you would like.

 Now, sit back and wait for an email alerting you when items matching your interests are available.
-You will receive alerts even before the print catalogue is distributed.
+You will receive alerts even before the print catalog is distributed.

-The email alert will contain a link to view the lots matching your search (see an example of typical search results below).
-If you are interested in an item, you can click “Inquiry” to contact the department specialists with questions, or even place confidential absentee bids by clicking “Bid & Track.”
+The email alert will contain a link to view the lots matching your search.
+If you are interested in an item, you can click “Inquire” to contact the department specialists with questions, watch or track the lot, or even place confidential absentee bids.

-You can return to your Lot Alert page and modify, add or delete keywords at any time.
+At any time, you can return to your Lot Alert page and modify, add or delete keywords.

 Hints & Tips for Successful Lot Alert Matches